narzouni/CSCI596/README.md

 + There are 44 ICBM CN male subjects with feature files.

 + There are 390 ADNI MCI male subjects with feature files.

 <br/><br/>

 ## Machine Learning Methods:

-+ The irregular domain of the brain will be changed into a graph.
-I am using GCN (Graph Convolutional Neural Network)using `Python`.
++ The irregular domain of the brain is changed into a graph.
+I am using GCN (Graph Convolutional Neural Network) using `Python`.
 Each subject’s brain will be represented by a graph of around 100K nodes.
 At each node some morphological brain measures are calculated.

-+
++ The GCN model is trained using the control healthy subjects (23 Normal OSA + 152 ADNI CN Male + 44 ICBM Males).
+The total number of CN subjects for training is 219 subjects.

++ The trained model is tested on the three test groups: OSA with CI, OSA without CI, and ADNI MCI.

++ I am using two features cortical thickness, and grey matter white matter ratio.